ramu7700/IoT-based-Water-Supply-Management/readme.txt

 ---

-Summary of Accomplishments
+Summary of Achievements

-1.Set Up Environment: Installed XAMPP for local server management.
+1. Environment Setup: Installed XAMPP for managing the local server.
-2.Created Database: Established a MySQL database (`water_supply_db`) with a table (`reservoir_data`) to store sensor data.
+2. Database Creation: Created a MySQL database (`water_supply_db`) with a table (`reservoir_data`) designated for storing sensor data.
-3.Developed Dashboard: Built a web-based dashboard using HTML, CSS (Bootstrap), and JavaScript (Chart.js) for visualization.
+3. Dashboard Development: Constructed a web-based dashboard utilizing HTML, CSS (Bootstrap), and JavaScript (Chart.js) for data visualization.
-4.Implemented Arduino Code: Developed Arduino code to collect sensor data and send it to the server.
+4. Arduino Code Implementation: Created Arduino code to gather sensor data and transmit it to the server.
 This project effectively integrates hardware and software components to create a comprehensive solution for managing water resources.

 If you have any further questions or need additional details about specific components or functionalities, feel free to ask!